pezra/blog/backlogs-considered-harmful.md

 Notice that my rule of thumb basically rules out todo comments altogether.
 Every todo comment is not only an unscheduled story, but an unscheduleable story.
-Even if the todo comment where a story in the ticketing system it would never, ever be scheduled.
-If it had a chance the developer would have probably written story instead.
+Even if the todo comment were a story in the ticketing system it would never, ever be scheduled.
+If it had a chance the developer would have written a story instead.

-Todo's are far worse than mere unshecheduled stories.
+Todos are far worse than mere unshecheduled stories.
 Todo comments are a way for the developer to transfer some of the weight of the decisions that they made to future generations.
 A tax, in effect, on future generations of developers in order to assuage the author's insecurities regarding decisions they have made in the code.

 To the authors of todo comments i say, own your decisions.
 If you are not sure of what to do get a second pair of eyes now.
-What ever you do, don't burden future developers with your indecision.
+Whatever you do, don't burden future developers with your indecision.
 Right or wrong it will work out better if you make a reasonable decision and own it until there is some evidence that it was wrong.